Skip to main content

 • Add to Home Screen = app-like.
 On iPhone (Safari) and Android (Chrome) you can save OnlyFans to your home screen so it opens like an app, full-screen.

 • 'OnlyFans apps' in stores are not official.
-Any app store result claiming to be OnlyFans is third-party or unrelated; some are scams or data-harvesters.
+Any app store result claiming to be OnlyFans is third-party or unrelated; some have been reported to be scams or to harvest login or payment data.
 The only official access is the website.

 • Why it won't change: app store content policies restrict adult platforms, so a native OnlyFans app is a policy problem, not a development one.